redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-classic.md

 - The prices don't need to be updated too frequently

 :::info
-RedStone Classic has significant advantage over traditional push Oracles.
-Our modular design gives you decisive voice on when and how the price is updated (with other Oracles you have to accept dictated parameters).
+RedStone Classic has a significant advantage over traditional push Oracles.
+Our modular design gives you a decisive voice on when and how the price is updated (with other Oracles you have to accept dictated parameters).
 :::

 ## How RedStone Classic works

 This approach is built on top of the [RedStone Core](./redstone-core.mdx) model maintaining the security of on-chain validation of data providers and timestamps.

 The model consists of two main parts.
 The first one is the off-chain [relayer](#relayer) responsible for pushing data on-chain in a customized way using [environment variables](#environment-variables).
-The second part is the on-chain [contracts](#contracts) which enable storing prices and getting them through a familiar interface (e.g. the [Chainlink Aggregotor](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol) ).
+The second part is the on-chain [contracts](#contracts) which enable storing prices and getting them through a familiar interface (e.g. the [Chainlink Aggregator](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol) ).
 RedStone Classic can be used on all EVM-compatible L1s & L2s + Starknet + Fuel Network.

 ![RedStone Classic diagram](/img/redstone-classic.png)